tiacsys/bridle/doc/lpnb/doc_build.rst

 .. tip::
-   If you modify or add RST files, you only need to rerun the steps that build the respective documentation: 2nd target in step 3 if you modified the Zephyr documentation, 3rd target in step 3 if you modified the |LPNB|
+   If you modify or add RST files, you only need to rerun the steps that build the respective documentation: 2nd target in step 3 if you modified the Zephyr documentation, 3rd target in step 3 if you modified |BRIDLE|
    documentation.

    If you open up a new command prompt, you must repeat step 2